Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 The first step in any good restoration project is taking apart the tool.

-Because each different material requires a little different work, there’s no way to do it all at once and expect the wood and metal to come out looking fabulous.
+Because each material requires a little different work, there’s no way to do it all at once and expect the wood and metal to look fabulous.

 Disassembly also alerts you to any replacement parts you’ll need.